zeneli/startuporganizer/README.md

 and each tag may belong to multiple blog posts.
 - many-to-many, Blog to Startup: Each blog post may be about multiple startups, and each startup may be written about about multiple times.

+## Model behavior
+- Tags are ordered alphabetically by name.
+- Startups are ordered alphabetically by name.
+The latest startup should be the most recently founded startup.
+- News links are ordered by descending publication date.
+The latest news link is the most recently published one.
+- Posts are ordered by descending publication date, then by title.
+The latest post is the most recently published one.

 ## Features
 1. a structured organization of startups according to tags